zanminkian/git-validator/README.md

 ### Customizing Configs

-We use `eslint` and `commitlint` under the hood.
-So we respect the config files of `eslint.config.js`, `.eslintignore` and `commitlint.config.js` in the root of project.
+We use `eslint`, `commitlint` and `lint-staged` under the hood.
+So we respect the config files of `eslint.config.js`, `.eslintignore`, `commitlint.config.js` and `lint-staged.config.js` in the root of project.
 You can customize them to apply your own rules.

 - Adding `eslint.config.js` file to apply your own rules when git committing and running `git-validator lint`.
+The default config is `{ extends: '@zanminkian' }`.
 - Adding `.eslintignore` file to skip validating certain specific files when git committing and running `git-validator lint`.
 - Adding `commitlint.config.js` file to apply your committing rules on the `commit-msg` stage.
+The default config is `{ extends: ['@commitlint/config-conventional'] }`.
+- Adding `lint-staged.config.js` file to customize your lint-staged flow.
+The default config is `{ '*': ['npx git-validator lint --fix'] }`.

 ### Skip installing